 There are many different options when it comes to soft contact lenses.
-While your optometrist can help you to narrow down your choices— usually dependent on your prescription and personal lifestyle, it is important to be aware of the advantages and disadvantages of each type of lens.
+While your optometrist can help you to narrow down your choices – usually dependent on your prescription and personal lifestyle – it is important to be aware of the different types of soft contacts.

-This guide is meant to help you gain a better understanding of what is currently available — and to help you become familiar with the different terms your optometrist may use when speaking to you about soft contact lenses.
+This guide is meant to help you gain a better understanding of soft contact lenses — and to help you become familiar with the different terms your optometrist may use when speaking to you about soft contact lenses.

 Standard hydrogel and silicone hydrogel are the two primary materials used to manufacture soft contact lenses.
 Both materials create a soft, flexible, absorbent plastic that remains soft when hydrated with solution or water, and hardens as it dries.